digitalWestie/googdata-explorer/README.md

 # Google Personal Location Data Explorer

-Explore your personal google location data
+Explore your personal google location data.
+Built using http://leafletjs.com/

 ## To use